JoshGuy23/rain-alert/README.md

 ## Requirements

-To run main.py, you will need the requests and dotenv packages, as well as the .env file you are instructed to create above.
+To run main.py, you will need the requests and python-dotenv packages, as well as the .env file you are instructed to create above.